daniarherikurniawan/SPARK/README.md

 - **Now you can look at the file bigtosmall.txt in order to decide which files you want to remove from your Git history.**

+###Installing Java 8 on Ubuntu

+First you need to add webupd8team Java PPA repository in your system and install Oracle Java 8 using following set of commands.

+	$ sudo add-apt-repository ppa:webupd8team/java
+	$ sudo apt-get update
+	$ sudo apt-get install oracle-java8-installer

 ### Generate integer to be sorted: